cindygraffin-pro/cloud-practitionner/readme.md

 - Network: cables, routers and servers connected with each other (routers, switch, DNS server)

 Router = networking device that forwards data packets between computer networks
-Switch = tkaes a packet and send it to the correct server/client on the network
+Switch = takes a packet and send it to the correct server/client on the network

 **What is Cloud Computing ?**
 - on-demand delivery of compute power, database storage, apps and others IT resources -> on demand self-service